plasmadancom/CTRL-HAT/README.md

 * Crydom CX240D5 - 5A 12-280Vrms [(Zero Cross)](https://uk.farnell.com/sensata-crydom/cx240d5/ssr-5a-240vac-3-15vdc/dp/1200213) [(Random Turn On)](https://uk.farnell.com/crydom/cx240d5r/ssr-5a-240vac/dp/1613825)
 * Crydom PowerFin PF240D25 - 25A 12-280Vrms [(Zero Cross)](https://uk.farnell.com/crydom/pf240d25/ssr-3-15vdc-12-280vac-25a/dp/1200285) [(Random Turn On)](https://uk.farnell.com/crydom/pf240d25r/ssr-25a-240vac/dp/1613907) (see maximum ratings)

 Most SIP solid state relays suited to a control voltage of 5VDC will work.
-CTRL HAT can be configured to accept relays with other DC control voltages by using a seperate power supply.
+CTRL HAT can be configured to accept relays with other DC control voltages by using a separate power supply.

 ## Maximum Ratings

 * 10A @ 250V (ambient temperature)
-* 16A @ 250V (forced air cooling recommended, ~30° temprature rise)
+* 16A @ 250V (forced air cooling recommended, ~30° temperature rise)

-Exeeding these limits may overload the PCB.
+Exceeding these limits may overload the PCB.

+## Known Compatible Cases

+* ModMyPi Modular RPi 2/3 Case

+There are countless cases compatible with CTRL HAT, limited only by the height of the solid state relays used.

 # Web GUI Installation